 One by one colleagues have accepted a calendar invite?

 In all these situations you’d receive individual emails every time something happens.
-But in Now Assistant every time a newer status is available, just like a personal assistant would do, the old notifications will be recalled.
+But in Digital Assistant every time a newer status is available, just like a personal assistant would do, the old notifications will be recalled.
 And your workplace Zen remains preserved.

 3. Instead of juggling too many logins, just go and find all your tools in one place